iogbole/israelo/_posts/2021-09-11-rest-on-mama.md

 Oh Lord, You've drilled a hole in my heart, and only You can mend it.

+Until we meet again, never to be separated again. <br>
+Please catch a good spot next to your mansion for me. <br>
 Rest on, Mama. <br>
-Please catch a good spot next to your mansion for me, Mama. <br>
-Until we meet again, never to be separated again. <br>

 Much love,<br>
 Your last-born X<br>